Planting design should always have a purpose. It’s just that the degree of purpose can vary.

 If you consider the growth of most of the plants chosen and their spacing from the house…well, it won’t be long before these plants are growing right into the building.

 You can’t possibly do planting design well without a reasonable amount of plant knowledge and the willingness to “look up” information you don’t know.

 There are two injustices with this planting pictured above:

-Speak to the homeowners and find out what kind of experience they had with the company.
-A little investigating and research can mean the difference between a good design & investment and a costly mistake.
+Speak to the homeowners and find out what was their experience with the company.
+A little investigating and research can mean the difference between a good design and investment — and a costly mistake.